vespene-io/_old_vespene/docs/source/setup.rst

 Some of your choices will come down to how you configure the plugins, but largely most Vespene installs should feel like any other
 Vespene install.
 That's very important to us.

-We also follow a "batteries included" approach to plugins, so as plugins are developed, you won't have to hunt for what plugins work and don't work, and their particular needs and requirements.
+Vespene ships with a fair number of plugins, which will grow over time.
+We follow a "batteries included" approach to plugins, so as plugins are developed, you won't have to hunt for what plugins work and don't work, and their particular needs and requirements.

 If you find the Vespene install instructions confusing or incomplete, please open a ticket on GitHub - it's important to us that we make this go as smoothly as we possibly can, and suggestions to make this more understandable are very welcome.